Escaping the Pesticide Trap: Non-Pesticide Management for Agricultural Pests (Andra Pradesh, India)

 A new virtuous cycle was set in motion when people from other villages heard about the success in Punukula and came to see what happened.
 Non-Pesticide Management spread to hundreds of villages.

-Andra Pradesh Positive
+Andhra Pradesh Positive

 Yellow: Vicious cycles reversed by positive tip to form virtuous cycles.